Nature religion: Definition

 Catherine Albanese described nature religion as "a symbolic center and the cluster of beliefs, behaviours, and values that encircles it", deeming it to be useful for shining a light on aspects of history that are rarely viewed as religious.

-In a paper of his on the subject, the Canadian religious studies scholar Peter Beyer described "nature religion" as a "useful analytical abstraction" to refer to "any religious belief or practice in which devotees consider nature to be the embodiment of divinity, sacredness, transcendence, spiritual power, or whatever cognate term one wishes to use".
-He went on to note that in this way nature religion was not an "identifiable religious tradition" such as Buddhism or Christianity are, but that it instead covers "a range of religious and quasi-religious movements, groups and social networks whose participants may or may not identify with one of the many constructed religions of global society which referred to many other nature religion."
+In a paper on the subject, Canadian religious studies scholar Peter Beyer described nature religion as a "useful analytical abstraction" to refer to "any religious belief or practice in which devotees consider nature to be the embodiment of divinity, sacredness, transcendence, spiritual power, or whatever cognate term one wishes to use".
+He went on to note that in this way nature religion was not an "identifiable religious tradition" like Buddhism or Christianity, but that it instead covers "a range of religious and quasi-religious movements, groups and social networks whose participants may or may not identify with one of the many constructed religions of global society which referred to many other nature religion."

 Common characteristics

-Peter Beyer noted the existence of a series of common characteristics which he believed were shared by different nature religions.
-He remarked that although "one must be careful not to overgeneralise", he suspected that there were a series of features which "occur sufficiently often" in those nature religions known to recorded scholarship to constitute a pattern.
+Peter Beyer noted a series of common characteristics he believed were shared by different nature religions.
+He remarked that although "one must be careful not to overgeneralise", he suspected that there was a series of features which "occur sufficiently often" in those nature religions known to recorded scholarship to constitute a pattern.

 The first of these common characteristics was nature religion's "comparative resistance to institutionalisation and legitimisation in terms of identifiable socio-religious authorities and organisations", meaning that nature religionists rarely formed their religious beliefs into large, visible socio-political structures such as churches.
 Furthermore, Beyer noted, nature religionists often held a "concomitant distrust of and even eschewing of politically orientated power".
 Instead of this, he felt that among nature religious communities, there was "a valuing of community as non-hierarchical" and a "conditional optimism with regard to human capacity and the future."

 In the sphere of the environment, Beyer noted that nature religionists held to a "holistic conception of reality" and "a valorisation of physical place as vital aspects of their spiritualities".
 Similarly, Beyer noted the individualism which was favoured by nature religionists.
-He remarked that those adhering to such beliefs typically had respect for "charismatic and hence purely individual authority" and place a "strong emphasis on individual paths" which led them to believe in "the equal value of individuals and groups".
-Along similar lines, he also commented on the "strong experiential basis" to nature religionist beliefs "where personal experience is a final arbiter of truth or validity".
+He remarked that those adhering to such beliefs typically had respect for "charismatic and hence purely individual authority" and placed a "strong emphasis on individual paths," leading them to believe in "the equal value of individuals and groups".
+Along similar lines, he also commented on the "strong experiential basis" of nature-religionist beliefs, in which personal experience is the final arbiter of truth or validity.